Jul (rapper)

 Julien Mari (/fr/, born 14 January 1990), better known as Jul (/dʒuːl/, stylized as JuL and in all caps), is a French rapper, singer, and producer.
+He has been the most-streamed artist on Spotify in France for five consecutive years (2021-2025) and is frequently among the top streamed artists in Belgium, Morocco, and other countries.

 In February 2020, he became the biggest record seller in the history of French rap with more than 4 million albums sold at the age of 30, and in six years of career.
-By April 2022, this figure had risen to 5.5 million albums sold.
+As of December 2025, Jul has sold over 10 million albums globally, becoming the first French rapper to reach this milestone.